satlawa/ucy_cpp_snake/README.md

 This is the submission for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The program is an extend of the Snake game provided by Udacitys repo https://github.com/udacity/CppND-Capstone-Snake-Game.

-The core modifications are the following
+The core modifications of the Snake Game starter code are the following:

-Object Oriented
+### OBJECT ORIENTED
-The provided code was already written in an object oriented way, however the class Snake had attributes that wehere not encapsulated and thus open to user manipulation.
-This was changed and all Code is now encasulated.
+The provided code was already written in an object oriented way, however the Class `Snake` had attributes that where public and thus open to user manipulation.
+This was changed and all code is now encapsulated.`

-MENU
+### MENU
-The main enhancment to the project is the addition of a Game menu, that shows up when the user starts the game.
-The Menu consists of three submenus that have the following possibilities:
+The main enhancement to the starter project is the addition of a Game Menu.
+This Game Menu shows up when the user starts the game and consists of three sub menus that have the following capabilities:

-The menues allow the user to
+The menus allow the user to:
-* start the game,
+* start the game
-* look and reset the previous highscores
+* view and reset the previous highscores
-* look and change the current game options
+* view and change the current game-options
 * quit the game

+Accessing the **Highscore Menu** allows the user to view the top 5 highscores and reset the highscores.
+The **Options Menu** accessed through the **Main Menu** allows the user to view the current game-options such as **World Size**, **Snake Speed** and **Snake Speed Increase**.
-The Menus are implemented in the Class Menu (menu.cpp, menu.h)
+The Menus are implemented in the Class `Menu` (files: `menu.cpp`, `menu.h`)

-I/O
+### I/O
-An further addition is the ability to save the options that the user can manipulate such as snake speed and speed increase and the top 5 highscores to files on the harddisk.
-When this data is manipulation by thee user, it is imedietly written to disk minimizing the data loss in the case of a program crash.
-In the process of starting the program the data is automatically loaded into the game and is accessable.
-The reading and writing of the files is implemented in the Class FileController (file_controller.cpp, file_controller.h) and the data is stored in the files options.txt and highscores.txt.
+An other addition to the starter code is the ability to save the top 5 highscores and the game-options that the user manipulated to files on the harddisk.
+This allows the game to preserve the highscores as well as the options beyond the termination of the program.
+Whenever some of the data is changed by the user, it is immediately written to disk minimizing the chance of data loss in the case of a program crash.
+In the process of starting the program the data is automatically loaded into the game.
+The reading and writing of the files is implemented in the Class `FileController` (files: `file_controller.cpp`, `file_controller.h`) and the data is stored in the files `options.txt` and `highscores.txt`.

 ## Dependencies for Running Locally